bloomberg/blazingmq/docs/blog/_posts/2024-11-13-doubled-performance.md

 We benchmarked the changes discussed above, and found that stable throughput rates increased by 1.3-2.0x in some of our scenarios, without any increase in latency.

 The benchmarks below use the same topologies and scenarios as our [benchmarks]({{ site.baseurl }}/docs/performance/benchmarks/).
 For each scenario, we provide the message rate that BlazingMQ could sustain with reasonable `p99` latency.
+All latency numbers (median, p90, p99) in the following tables are in milliseconds.

 | <a name="fig6" href="{{ site.baseurl }}/assets/images/2024-11-13-doubled-performance/6node_cluster.png">![6 node topology]({{ site.baseurl }}/assets/images/2024-11-13-doubled-performance/6node_cluster.png)</a> | <a name="fig7" href="{{ site.baseurl }}/assets/images/2024-11-13-doubled-performance/3node_cluster.png">![3 node topology]({{ site.baseurl }}/assets/images/2024-11-13-doubled-performance/3node_cluster.png)</a> |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|